allandingwall/Lattic/README.md

 - Implement command-line arguments to choose whether to act as a client or server, then consolidate client and server code into one file.
 - Implement QUIC protocol for key exchange.
 The lower overhead of QUIC compared to TLS will enable a more efficient key exhange.
 - Write Usage section on README.
-- Add hash visualisation function for verification of shared AES key.
+- Add [hash visualisation](https://users.ece.cmu.edu/~dawnsong/papers/randomart.pdf) feature for verification of shared AES key.